about us

 My main interest of recreation lies with my coaching/elder position with the Native Indian Football Association and our very successful touring of the world for the love of the “beautiful game” resulting in two World Indigenous Games gold medals and the title of “Indigenous World Champions”.

-Deanna Nicolson, LANGUAGE PROGRAM DIRECTOR
+Deanna Nicolson, LANGUAGE PROGRAMS, PROGRAM COORDINATOR

 Ikawegi’lakw (Deanna Nicolson, nee Barnes) is our Language Program Director at Nawalakw.
 Her paternal roots are from Scotland, Fort Rupert and Alert Bay (Barnes, Hunt and Cook families) and her maternal roots are from Village Island, Alert Bay and Musgamakw Dzawada’enuxw territories (Beans, Alfred, Dawson and Coon families).
 She was born in Vancouver and grew up in Alert Bay, moving away to pursue post-secondary education in Victoria, BC.
 She earned business degrees and a master’s degree of education with a specialization in Indigenous language revitalization from the University of Victoria.
 Ikawegi’lakw has worked professionally in the fields of business, education and language revitalization, serving numerous member-bands, Indigenous schools and organizations, creating curriculum resources and coordinating language classes.
 She lives with her husband Gwi’molas and four sons: Ha’malagalis, Tsaxw’id, ‘Malas and K’esugwi’lakw and has a very happy heart to be here at Nawalakw.